ataraxao/cwa/introduction.md

 In the context of the CWA, the two functional roles are:

-- **Funding Partner:** the party funding the Vehicle Account contributions.
+- **Funding Party:** the party funding the Vehicle Account contributions.
-- **Partner COO:** the party receiving a vesting equity claim in the cooperative vehicle.
+- **Recipient Party:** the party receiving a vesting equity claim in the cooperative vehicle.

 These roles are **elective and reversible**, and the model applies regardless of gender.
 Either person can occupy either role depending on the relationship.
 The core point is not hierarchy; it is **incentive alignment** and the creation of **legible domestic equity**.

-The agreement generates financial growth in the equity markets to capture value for the Partner COO, but with a structural advantage: the growth does **not** start from their existing small savings base.
-It uses the Funding Partner’s **much larger accumulated capital base** and/or **contribution stream** as the starting point.
+The agreement generates financial growth in the equity markets to capture value for the Recipient Party, but with a structural advantage: the growth does **not** start from their existing small savings base.
+It uses the Funding Party’s **much larger accumulated capital base** and/or **contribution stream** as the starting point.

 ### The Mechanics of Base-Capital Vesting *(Leveraged Compounding via External Principal)*

 The CWA is not a financial “carry trade” in the strict sense.
 There is **no borrowing** against a rate differential.
 The mechanism is simpler and more legible:

-The Partner COO vests into an investment pool whose principal is primarily supplied by the Funding Partner.
-As a result, the Partner COO’s equity claim compounds on top of a capital base that is already **large** (or becomes large quickly), rather than compounding only from their own **smaller starting savings**.
+The Recipient Party vests into an investment pool whose principal is primarily supplied by the Funding Party.
+As a result, the Recipient Party’s equity claim compounds on top of a capital base that is already **large** (or becomes large quickly), rather than compounding only from their own **smaller starting savings**.

 Mechanically:

-- The Funding Partner contributes capital into the Vehicle Account.
+- The Funding Party contributes capital into the Vehicle Account.
-- The Partner COO accrues a predefined **Allocation %** over time *(subject to a cap)*.
+- The Recipient Party accrues a predefined **Allocation %** over time *(subject to a cap)*.
-- At any valuation time *(Liquidity Event or termination)*, the Partner COO’s entitlement is computed as a share of the Vehicle Account value, **net of prior distributions** *(via the distribution ledger)*.
+- At any valuation time *(Liquidity Event or termination)*, the Recipient Party’s entitlement is computed as a share of the Vehicle Account value, **net of prior distributions** *(via the distribution ledger)*.

-The economic effect is “leveraged compounding” in the plain-English sense: the Partner COO gains exposure to market growth on a substantially larger principal base than they could typically assemble independently at the same life stage.
+The economic effect is “leveraged compounding” in the plain-English sense: the Recipient Party gains exposure to market growth on a substantially larger principal base than they could typically assemble independently at the same life stage.
 This is the source of the Domestic sphere’s newly legible, high-frequency price signal: a **predictable vesting schedule** into a **verifiable pool of invested capital**, with **deterministic liquidity** and **unwind procedures**.

 ### The Structured Savings Effect

-While the CWA creates **sovereign wealth** for the Partner COO, it simultaneously acts as a **Structured Savings Engine** for the Funding Partner.
-Because the Partner COO’s equity is permanently capped at **50%**, every dollar the Funding Partner contributes to the LLC is fundamentally an investment in their own net worth.
+While the CWA creates **sovereign wealth** for the Recipient Party, it simultaneously acts as a **Structured Savings Engine** for the Funding Party.
+Because the Recipient Party’s equity is permanently capped at **50%**, every dollar the Funding Party contributes to the LLC is fundamentally an investment in their own net worth.
 They are not “spending” money on lifestyle inflation; they are aggressively **saving it**, knowing that at least **half of the principal and half of the compounding yield remains legally theirs**.
 This enforces financial discipline and aggressive capital aggregation.

 ### The Deterministic Unwind *(At-Will Termination)*

 A critical feature of the CWA is that it remains a strictly **at-will** agreement.
 If at any point either party wishes to terminate, they can terminate at will.
 Unlike the legacy marriage system, which requires a subjective judge to untangle commingled assets, the CWA features a **Deterministic Unwind**.
 Because the ledger is mapped to explicit event procedures, the vested equity is computed at defined valuation times.
-Upon termination, an Independent Administrator executes the **formulaic unwind**, distributing the legally vested share to the Partner COO and returning the remaining balance to the Funding Partner.
+Upon termination, an Independent Administrator executes the **formulaic unwind**, distributing the legally vested share to the Recipient Party and returning the remaining balance to the Funding Party.
 For the governed pool, it replaces legal warfare with a **programmatic financial transaction**.

 *Design note:* the CWA is drafted to be **governance-only** and **event-driven**, narrowing the dispute surface to the account and the formula.